openhoat/hw-logger/README.md

 Default log levels are :

+- NONE: 0
-- ERROR: 0
+- ERROR: 1
-- WARN: 1
+- WARN: 2
-- INFO: 2
+- INFO: 3
-- DEBUG: 3
+- DEBUG: 4
-- TRACE: 4
+- TRACE: 5
+- ALL: 6

-Corresponding methods are : error, warn, info, debug, trace
+Corresponding methods are : error, warn, info, debug, trace (NONE and ALL do not have methods, they're juste levels)

 ### API doc